Facebook

 Insights from an interview between Yusuf Mehdi and Fox Business

-In an interview with Fox Business yesterday, Yusuf Mehdi revealed that Bing Chat Enterprise unlocks AI for everyone in the workplace, prioritising data protection.
+In an interview with Fox Business, Yusuf Mehdi revealed that Bing Chat Enterprise unlocks AI for everyone in the workplace, prioritising data protection.
 Additionally, Microsoft’s M365 Co-Pilot aims to facilitate real-time meeting summaries and seamless integration with Teams & PowerPoint, expanding AI use cases in workplaces.

 Microsoft’s Bing Chat Enterprise marks a groundbreaking step in AI-powered tools for businesses.
 By ensuring data privacy and security, this chat tool empowers companies to leverage AI confidently.
 With Bing Chat Enterprise, millions of users can harness AI’s potential in various use cases, fostering a new era of AI-powered collaboration and productivity.
 As AI becomes an integral part of the workplace, Microsoft sets a positive example for the industry by prioritising data protection.